This is not the stretching or exercise attempt at solving pain you’ve already tried.

 The deeper connection

-Working eight hours at a desk without neck pain is a reasonable expectation when the trunk and ribcage underneath are doing their share.
-Neck pain is rarely a neck problem.
-It's a support problem.
+Working eight hours at a desk without neck pain is a reasonable expectation when the trunk underneath is doing its share.

 Hip Pain